Office of the President

 Dr. Beard was widely known and deeply respected, particularly among college registrars and admissions officers.
 He continued an active professional life in addition to his great administrative contributions to the development of the University of Northern Iowa.

-When asked by the press for a statement late last night, I gave the folldwing comments:
+When asked by the press for a statement late last night, I gave the following comments:

 The entire university community is saddened by the death of Dr. Marshall Beard and extends its deepest sympathy to Mrs. Beard and the family.
 The university has lost one of its great men.